 I am thrilled to have on the blog today travel writer Ting Dalton, with the very popular U.K. family travel blog My Travel Monkey.
 Ting is a journalist by trade, and also writes the MTM blog, which covers her travels all over the world, including Europe, Asia, and South America, mostly with her family in tow.
-This past year she and her family took a trip to Iceland, and currently being as obsessed with Iceland as the next person, I’ve read and devoured all her articles (I don’t care if it’s so 2016…for me it’s still very much 2017!).
+This past year she and her family took a trip to Iceland, and currently being as obsessed with Iceland as the next person, I’ve read and devoured all her articles.
 It’s a place so stunning, and I would imagine an experience so different from what I know, that I hope to make it there some day soon.
 Below is a Q + A with Ting, full of tips and inspiration, and preceded by an overview of Ting’s articles by me.

 Overview of Ting’s Family Vacation to Iceland and Must -See Attractions

 Ting, her husband and young son (aka Monkey) went to Iceland last winter for what she was hoping would be the trip of a lifetime.
 Her expectations were indeed met, and seeing the Northern Lights not once, but twice, was certainly a bonus!
 As Ting explains, no one can really prepare you for the land of fire and ice until you get there and experience its true beauty for yourself.
 Located on the edge of the artic circle and atop one of the world’s most volcanic spots, Iceland’s landscape is like that of no other.
 “Majestic glaciers, cinematic landscapes, steaming hot geysers, bubbling mud spots and sweeping coasts” is how she describes it.
 It sounds mesmerizing, and so do all her photos as well as the hundreds of ones I’ve pinned online!